 At our parties, Mom carefully opened the big bakery box to reveal the gorgeous cake we had ordered, which came with “Happy birthday!” scripted across in icing letters.
 After blowing out the candles, I always wanted the piece with my name on it… Or at least the slice with the most frosting!

-Although I still love chocolate cake, my brother eventually gravitated towards lemon instead of vanilla, so I had him in mind when I baked this Healthy Lemon Bundt Cake!
-It’s really moist and full of bright citrus flavor, just the way my brother likes his lemon cakes, but unlike the bakery birthday cakes of our childhood… This one has no refined flour or sugar and only 122 calories!
+Although I still love chocolate cake, my brother eventually gravitated towards lemon instead of vanilla, so I had him in mind when I baked this healthy lemon bundt cake!
+It’s really moist and full of bright citrus flavor, just the way my brother likes his lemon cakes, but unlike the multi-layered bakery birthday cakes of our childhood… This one is really easy to make.
+No need for frosting, decorating, or any assembly!

 I can’t wait to bake it again for his birthday in August! ♡